Security

 ): Check thesub

-claim to ensure the token belongs to the expected user. - Custom Claims: If the token includes any custom claims (e.g., roles, permissions), verify them according to your application's logic.
+claim to ensure the token belongs to the expected user. - Custom Claims: If the token includes any custom claims (e.g.,

 MUST NOT put secret information inside the JWT token that uses the JWS standard.